 Pruning depends on flowering time.
 Fast growing species that flower on new wood (late flowering) should be cut back hard in the spring, to within a few inches of the previous year's growth.
 Forms that flower on old wood (early flowering) should be pruned lightly after flowering - by removing some of the older stems, plus any damaged or unwanted growth.

-For example: late flowering forms such as B. davidii, which flower on the current years growth, need to be pruned hard in the spring before the new growth starts.
+For example: late flowering forms which flower on the current years growth, need to be pruned hard in the spring before the new growth starts.
 Earlier flowering forms such as B. globosa should be pruned just after flowering.
 B. alternifolia does not require pruning but it can be tidied-up or confined by removing some of the old wood after flowering.

 Generally disease free.
 Susceptible to attack by capsid bug.